 Although many people use the cost of sales and COGS interchangeably, there are 8 key differences between the two terms.
 These differences should elucidate that, though using the cost of sales and COGS interchangeably is somewhat common practice, doing so can be misleading.
 If anything, using one value in place of the other may actually deceive you if thinking your processes are working well and they’re actually needing improvement.
 Here’s why.

 The cost of sales includes the direct and indirect costs your small business incurs when selling products or services.
 COGS refers to the direct costs of solely the production of products or services.

 2. Income statement placement

 COGS on an income statement appears after your small business’s revenue.
-The cost of sales appears before the EBIT margin.
+The cost of sales appears before the operating margin.

 3. Breadth of terms